The 10 Best Books I Read in 2018

 Whatever the case is, it’s good to set an intention before you begin.
 So if at any point in time, the book fails to serve your purpose, you know it’s time to put down the book and mark it as read.
 Also, you can skip chapters if you are not interested.
 Only read the parts that serve your purpose.

 Sometimes, I’ll forget this and I get into the mode of reading books that I don’t enjoy just to complete it.
-I ended feeling bored or disengaged with the book.
+I ended feeling bored or disengaged from the book.
 I wasted time on books that don’t serve me, while I could be reading books that I enjoy.
 Definitely, something to take better note of for the new year.

 Follow What I Read: